The Complete Guide to Migrating from Zendesk to Trengo

 - Help Center Content and Structure: The organizational structure (Help Centers, Categories, Sections) and the articles themselves can all be moved via API.

-- Historical Tickets and Conversations: Ticket metadata (priority, status, assignments) is created first, and then the chronological conversation history must be injected using specialized import mechanisms.
+- Historical Tickets and Conversations: Ticket metadata (priority, status, assignments) is created first, and then the chronological conversation history must be injected using Trengo's ticket message creation endpoints.

 - Attachments (Media): Since ticket files and embedded article media are complex objects in Zendesk, they must first be downloaded, uploaded to Trengo's system, and then referenced in the relevant article bodies or message imports.